 Sig and Tora Freestad surely established the long heritage of sacrificial offering with the gift of these beautiful grounds to the church.
 Tora shared many times that the gift was their answer to the urgings of the Spirit of Christ to make this contribution.
 In keeping with the spirit of their gift, many have given voluntarily of their time, talents and resources to build and maintain these sacred grounds.
 This includes the people and families who have served as caretakers on a volunteer basis over the 46 years since it began.

 Prior to 1855, Samish Island was looked after by the Samish people.
 The Samish people were respected for their spiritual strength as well as their skillful carving of canoes and construction of longhouses.
-One of those longhouses on the eastern end of Samish Island measured some 1,250 feet in length.
+One of those longhouses on the eastern end of Samish Island measured 200 by 600 feet.